 The study found these businesses fulfilled less than 10 out of the 12 key requirements for PCI compliance.
-These included protection and storage of cardholder data, firewall use, malicious software protection and development of secure systems.
+These included protection and storage of cardholder data, firewall use, malicious software protection and development of secure business broadband and business phone systems.

-Verizon’s global managing director Rodolphe Simonetti says the report showed a clear link between PCI compliance and an organisation’s ability to defend itself against cyber attacks.
+Verizon’s global managing director Rodolphe Simonetti says the report showed a clear link between PCI compliance and an organisation’s ability to coordinate cyber defence against cyber attacks.

 The report shows the IT services industry achieved the highest full compliance of all key industry groups.
-Globally, 61.3% of IT services organisations achieved full compliance in 2016, followed by financial services organisations (including insurance companies) at 59.1% compliance and hospitality at 42.9%.
+Globally, 61.3% of IT services organisations achieved this in 2016, followed by financial services organisations (including insurance companies) at 59.1% and hospitality at 42.9%.

 Card payment data is a primary target for hackers.